William Cameron Sproul: Political career

 A prominent Republican, Sproul served in the Pennsylvania State Senate for the 9th District from 1897 to 1919.
 At age 26, he was the youngest member of the senate and the youngest man to become senator from Delaware County.
 In 1911, he drafted the landmark Sproul Road Bill, which created the state highway system.

 In 1918, Sproul was elected as the 27th Governor of Pennsylvania and served until 1923.
 As governor, he focused on expanding funding for education, roadway construction, and veterans' services.
 He also spurred an effort to expand state forest land in order to replenish the state's woodlands after years of depletion by lumber companies.

 Sproul was a candidate for the Republican presidential nomination in 1920.
 He was later offered the nomination for vice president on a ticket with Warren Harding, but he declined.
 In 1926, Sproul chaired the bi-state committee that organized the construction of the Benjamin Franklin Bridge between Philadelphia and Camden.

+During his political career, Sproul was elected to the American Philosophical Society.